HERMES-DKZ/RDBMS-with-NocoDB-in-the-humanities/episodes/01_introduction.Rmd

 Have you noticed any limitations or problems in your work?

 ::::::::::::::::::::

+Before we create a new database and fill it with information and data, we should learn the basic concept behind all this.
+What is a relational database or a spreadsheet, why should i use these and how do I organize my data to get the best use out of all these concepts.
+To understand the starting point where we are coming from, we want to understand the basic idea behind the concepts.

+## Spreadsheets

 Spreadsheets are among the most versatile and widely used tools for organizing, analyzing, and presenting data.
 They offer an intuitive interface based on a grid of rows and columns, where users can input data, apply formulas,